Sewage sludge on farmland: code of practice

 Use this code to help you follow the regulations on producing, supplying and using sewage sludge on farmland.

-The sewage sludge code of practice is for anyone in England, Wales and Northern Ireland who produces, supplies or uses sewage sludge, and anyone who owns or manages farmland where it is used should also read this guidance.
+The sewage sludge code of practice is for anyone in England, Wales and Northern Ireland who produces, supplies or uses sewage sludge.
+Owners or managers of farmland where it is used should also read this guidance.

 It helps to make sure that when you produce, supply or use sewage sludge you:

 - maintain the long-term viability of the soil